Overview

 - Unable to directly add custom cache or .htaccess rules.
 You can contact support for assistance if your site requires either.

-- Network (Multisite) installs not supported.
+- Network (Multisite) installs are not supported.

 - A small number of required plugins are auto-installed and updated by DreamHost.